withExecAndTransfer

 Use the withExecAndTransfer

-utility for interacting with destination contracts that accept native token deposits, and return dynamic tokenized positions.
+utility for interacting with destination contracts that accept token deposits, and return dynamic tokenized positions.

 For example: